vella-nicholas/vella-nicholas.github.io/index.md

 ## Chronicles of the Developer

-As a Software Developer, I come across various blogs with invaluable amounts of knowledge and information.
-This is a collection of resources I use to keep myself updated with the latest news and technology trends.
+As a Software Developer, I come across various blogs with a plethora of invaluable information.
+In assistance to our community I have put together a collection of resources that I use to keep myself updated with the latest news and technology trends.

 ### Blogs with high update frequency